Differences in Sex Development (DSD)

 Frequently Asked Questions (FAQs)

-What are differences in sex development (DSD)?
+What are Differences in Sex Development (DSD)?

 What causes DSD?

-Affect about 1 in 4,500 to 1 in 5,500 births.
+Some forms are relatively common, while others are very rare, affecting approximately 1 in 4,500 to 1 in 5,500 births.

 Can DSD be diagnosed prenatally?

-Do people with DSD have normal fertility?
+Can people with DSD have children?

-Fertility varies depending on the specific condition.
+Fertility potential varies greatly depending on the specific condition and individual circumstances.

-Article last updated on: 25th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.